jgowler/CI-CD-using-Jenkins-and-ArgoCD/Jenkins-files/README.md

 This will check the repo for all Terraform files, pull the repo, and using `terraform init -input=false -backend=false` means it will not initiate a backend but will download the necessary providers.
 This will also use a different image for the container `hashicorp/terraform:latest` instead of Kaniko as was used previously.

+---

+## Summary

+With this mini project complete my next task will be to set up a Certificate Manager for Kubernetes using ArgoCD.